spindriftgroup/run-assembler/README.md

 ===========
 The default task is build plus a local maven install so that the integration test can immediately be executed.
 The integration tests are executed separately by switching to the integration-test directory and running the relevant execution command as above after configuration the build.gradle with examples.

+To publish to the gradle plugin portal:
+1. Ensure versions are correct
+2. Ensure README notes versions match publishing versions
+3. Ensure integration test versions matches publishing versions `gradle clean build publishPlugins -Prelease=true`
+If you don't add -Prelease=true a SNAPSHOT version will be released